fmorriso/APM-reactive-forms/README.md

 [ngModule FAQS](https://angular.io/docs/ts/latest/cookbook/ngmodule-faq.html#!#q-what-to-export)

+## 2017-08 Errors under Angular 4.3.2 + Angular-CLI 1.2.6

+ERROR in Type StarComponent in C:/projects/APM-reactive-forms/src/app/shared/star.component.ts is part of the declarations of 2 modules: SharedModule in C:/projects/APM-reactive-forms/src/app/shared/shared.module.ts and AppModule in C:/projects/APM-reactive-forms/src/app/app.module.ts!
+Please consider moving StarComponent in C:/projects/APM-reactive-forms/src/app/shared/star.component.ts to a higher module that imports SharedModule in C:/projects/APM-reactive-forms/src/app/shared/shared.module.ts and AppModule in C:/projects/APM-reactive-forms/src/app/app.module.ts.
+You can also create a new NgModule that exports and includes StarComponent in C:/projects/APM-reactive-forms/src/app/shared/star.component.ts then import that NgModule in SharedModule in C:/projects/APM-reactive-forms/src/app/shared/shared.module.ts and AppModule in C:/projects/APM-reactive-forms/src/app/app.module.ts.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.